mathbeal/p_pneumonia_training/README.md

+# InceptionV3
-# InceptionV3 ('ImageNet') + Transfer learning for xray pneumonia prediction
+- 'ImageNet' + Transfer learning for xray pneumonia prediction

+# /dataset
-# /data can't be saved in github
+(can't be saved into github)

 1. download dataset from https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/download
 2. unzip in ./data in order to have: